 He came to UMW after a six-year stint as president of another public liberal arts institution: Truman State University in Kirksville, Missouri.
 His priorities at Mary Washington have been:

-- Adapting the liberal arts to an age of accelerations and a global digital environment
+- Adapting the liberal arts to an age of accelerations and a global digital environment, and

 Dr. Paino has delivered and continues to deliver on all of these initiatives while also overseeing a number of capital projects and putting the University on firmer financial footing.
-During his tenure, UMW has created a Cabinet-level position for equity and access, successfully recruited a more diverse faculty, and increased opportunities for minority and non-traditional learners.
+During his tenure, he has successfully recruited more diverse faculty and increased opportunities for minority and non-traditional learners.
 He has made faculty and staff compensation a priority while also investing resources in the mental health services at the Talley Center and UMW’s Office of Disability Resources to meet the growing needs of twenty-first century students.

 Throughout this period, UMW has increased its retention rate and recruited a more diverse and talented study body while simultaneously increasing the school’s academic profile.
-In 2017, the University of Mary Washington was named one of the top producers of U.S. Fulbright students, according to The Chronicle of Higher Education, and students, faculty and alumni continue to achieve this recognition in record numbers.
+In 2020, the University of Mary Washington was named one of the top producers of Student Fulbright Awards, according to the U.S. Department of State’s Bureau of Educational and Cultural Affairs, and students, faculty and alumni continue to achieve this recognition in record numbers.

-He has overseen the renovation of Mary Washington’s historic and beloved amphitheater, a major expansion to the Jepson Science Center, and a planned renovation of Seacobeck Hall as new home of the burgeoning College of Education.
-Residence hall renovation is continuing at a rapid pace with a newly renovated Willard Hall set to reopen in the fall of 2019.
+He has overseen the renovation of Mary Washington’s historic and beloved amphitheater, a major expansion to the Jepson Science Center, a renovation of Seacobeck Hall which now serves as the new home of the burgeoning College of Education, and the renovation of Virginia and Willard residence halls.

 Dr. Paino is proud of the activism and community service demonstrated by Mary Washington students.
 The Peace Corps has named UMW a “Top Producing College and University” for more than a decade, meaning that alumni choose to enter the Peace Corps in greater numbers than alumni from other schools of a similar size.

 Mary Washington’s president lives in historic Brompton with his wife, Kelly.
-They have two daughters, Sophia and Chloe, both of whom are in college.
+They have two daughters, Sophia and Chloe.

 Dr. Paino is a member of the Association of American Colleges and Universities (AAC&U) President’s Trust for Liberal Education and America’s Promise (LEAP).
-He is an executive committee member and past president of the Council of Public Liberal Arts Colleges (COPLAC).
-He also serves on the Growth4VA President’s Working Group and is a member of the NCAA Division III Chancellors/Presidents Advisory Group.
+He is past president of the Council of Public Liberal Arts Colleges (COPLAC), a member of the NCAA Division III President’s Council, a member of the Northern Virginia Technology Council Board, and serves on the board of the Virginia Business Higher Education Council.

 Before being named Truman’s president, he served that university as vice president for academic affairs; previously, he taught history and was dean of Winona State University’s College of Liberal Arts.